402 Squadron: Wartime aircraft

-The Cold War
+Cold War

 The squadron was re-formed as 402 (Fighter Bomber) Squadron on 15 April 1946, North American Harvard Mk.
 II trainers initially in preparation for a transition to a new role.
 For two years, parading two nights each week and on weekends, in addition to ground training on a variety of subjects, including lectures on jet aircraft and engines, 402 carried out air training on Harvards.
 For a short period, the de Havilland Mosquito was considered as the squadron's new aircraft, but eventually 402 converted to a fighter role on 1 March 1947, equipped with de Havilland Vampire F.3s.
 With the arrival of the Vampire, in addition to interception and tactical training exercises, 402 Squadron took part in many air shows.
 On 18 September 1950, the title "City of Winnipeg" was added to the squadron name.

 During the early postwar years, a large part of 402 Squadron's training was conducted in the form of summer camps held throughout western Canada.
 In 1951, it was converted to a fighter-bomber squadron, the squadron receiving the North American Mustang Mk.
 IV (P-51D series).
 November 1954 saw the delivery of the first Canadair Silver Star Mk.
 III to 402 Squadron in anticipation of a switch to this type which could be operated as an armed version of the standard trainer.
 The Mustang, However, was retained until its retirement in 1957.

 In 1957, the squadron changed from a fighter-bomber role to become 402 "City of Winnipeg" (Transport) Squadron, initially equipped with eight Beech CT-128 (C-45) Expeditors.
 In April 1960, the Squadron was equipped with two de Havilland Canada CSR-123 (DHC-3 Otter) aircraft.
 The Otter proved to be a highly versatile aircraft and greatly increased the scope of squadron operations.
 On 1 April 1961, 402 Squadron was transferred to Air Transport Command.
 This change brought the additional responsibility of the provision of regular service flights from Winnipeg, west to Saskatoon, Saskatchewan, as well as to many northern points.
 By 1964, two additional Otters had been added to the Squadron inventory.